-The Argyle mine, located in the Kimberley region in the far northeast area of Western Australia, is the world's largest single producer of diamonds.
-The mine lies some 550km southwest of Darwin by air.
+The Argyle mine, located in the Kimberley region in the far north-eastern area of Western Australia, was the world’s largest single producer of diamonds.
+The mine lies some 550km south-west of Darwin by air.
 The region is remote, rugged and hot, with temperatures of more than 40°C during the wet season from October to March.

 In recent years, however, a programme of localisation has been underway to base workers in East Kimberley.
 Now about 70% of the workforce deployed at the mine is local.

 Argyle is operated by the Argyle Diamond Mines joint venture, wholly owned by Rio Tinto since 2002.
 The initial mining lease expired in 2004 and has been renewed.

 In September 2010, Rio Tinto announced an investment of $803m to complete the project.
 The money was used to ramp-up the underground block cave in order to extend the mine’s life to 2020.